AI & Privacy

 DeepSeek-R1 (1.5B to 671B Parameters)

-DeepSeek-R1 is a family of open reasoning models approaching the performance of OpenAI's o1 and Google's Gemini 2.5 Pro.
+DeepSeek-R1 is a family of open reasoning models that approach the performance of OpenAI's o1 and Google's Gemini 2.5 Pro.
+The full model represents one of the most significant open-source AI releases of 2025.

 Key Specifications: